 The other way to go is to look at international companies with offices in Portugal and check for English-based positions.
 Finding a job in Portugal with an international company is often the best way to start.

 Some co-working spaces in Lisbon could be an excellent place for networking.
 Second Home Lisboa, Startup Lisboa, and Heden are good examples.
 You can even chat with a founder in the coffee room and get yourself a job with their team that way.
 It’s a perfect start to finding jobs in Lisbon for foreigners.

 Most English-Speaking Jobs Are Seasonal

-Unsurprisingly, it’s easier to get English-speaking jobs in Portugal during the summer break.
+Unsurprisingly, it’s easier to work in Portugal for English speakers during the summer break.
 In the Algarve, for example, there are plenty of hostels, hotels, surf camps, and bars that search for summer employees.
 Particularly those with a good grasp of the English language.

 There are a high number of teaching jobs in the Portuguese job market available for foreign individuals.
+It’s one of the jobs in Portugal for Expats that suits you well.
 You can find English-speaking jobs at educational institutions all over Portugal.
 This may mean teaching English privately or teaching it through a school.
 You may also apply for some administrative positions depending on your experience.
 However, for these, Portuguese may also be required.

 - British Council

 A TOEFL (Teaching Of English as a Foreign Language) course is always a good idea to participate in.
 This increases your chances of getting a teaching job almost anywhere in the world.